 Your doctor usually prescribes medicines that work for nausea and vomiting (morning sickness).
 They might ask you to take them before traveling to prevent motion sickness.

 - Doxylamine is given in combination with pyridoxine (vitamin B6) to treat nausea and vomiting (4).
+These medications are absolutely safe in pregnancy and are categorised as FDA category B.

 - Meclizine and dimenhydrinate are antihistamines that are useful in preventing and treating motion sickness (5).
+These are FDA category C drugs.

 Tips For Dealing With Motion Sickness